4data-ch/flux-samples/README.md

 # flux-samples
-some useful working examples of Influxdata's new Flux language
+Some useful working examples of Influxdata's new Flux language (works with v0.24)